-- Linking youth to vocational training and university programs in their countries, helping to guide them on a path that fits their interests, abilities and the likelihood to find work.
+- Linking youth to vocational training and university programs in their countries, helping guide them on a path that fits their interests, abilities and the likelihood to find work.

-- Awarding scholarships to attend vocational school, college or other higher education institutions
+- Awarding scholarships to attend vocational school, college or other higher education institutions.

 - Ensuring that work-readiness activities, soft-skills development and job placement are part of our training programs.

 - Providing career counselors who teach interview techniques and conduct mock job interviews.